awslabs/aws-encryption-sdk-specification/framework/commitment-policy.md

 When the commitment policy `ESDK.REQUIRE_ENCRYPT_REQUIRE_DECRYPT` is configured:

 - `05 78` MUST be the default algorithm suite
 - [Get Encryption Materials](./cmm-interface.md#get-encryption-materials) MUST only support algorithm suites that have a [Key Commitment](./algorithm-suites.md#algorithm-suites-encryption-key-derivation-settings) value of True
 - [Decrypt Materials](./cmm-interface.md#decrypt-materials) MUST only support algorithm suites that have a [Key Commitment](./algorithm-suites.md#algorithm-suites-encryption-key-derivation-settings) value of True

+#### DBE.REQUIRE_ENCRYPT_REQUIRE_DECRYPT

+The commitment policy `ESDK.REQUIRE_ENCRYPT_REQUIRE_DECRYPT` is always configured for DBE, and results in the following requirements:

+- [Get Encryption Materials](./cmm-interface.md#get-encryption-materials) MUST only support algorithm suites that have a [Key Commitment](./algorithm-suites.md#algorithm-suites-encryption-key-derivation-settings) value of True
+- [Decrypt Materials](./cmm-interface.md#decrypt-materials) MUST only support algorithm suites that have a [Key Commitment](./algorithm-suites.md#algorithm-suites-encryption-key-derivation-settings) value of True